 At Francis Mailman Soumilas, P.C., we know how damaging errors on your background check can be.
 We know how frustrating it is when your rights under the Fair Credit Reporting Act get violated.

 For over 20 years we have been fighting back against background check errors.
-Fill out the form on this page for a free case evaluation, or call us at 1-877-735-8600.
+Fill out the online form or call us at 1-877-735-8600 for a free case evaluation.

 If you have a case, there is no out-of-pocket cost to you.
 We only get paid when we win for you.